NoraTheTurtle/NoraCSA/README.md

+RUN JUPYTER NOTEBOOK TO SEE URL FOR JAVA KERNEL

 # Introduction

 Nighthawk Pages is a project designed to support students in their Computer Science and Software Engineering education.
 It offers a wide range of resources including tech talks, code examples, and educational blogs.